JohnSnowLabs/spark-nlp/docs/en/annotators.md

 **Functions:**

 - setExceptions(StringArray): List of tokens to not alter at all.
 Allows composite tokens like two worded tokens that the user may not want to split.
 - addException(String): Add a single exception
 - setExceptionsPath(String): Path to txt file with list of token exceptions
 - caseSensitiveExceptions(bool): Whether to follow case sensitiveness for matching exceptions in text
 - contextChars(StringArray): List of 1 character string to rip off from tokens, such as parenthesis or question marks.
 Ignored if using prefix, infix or suffix patterns.
 - splitChars(StringArray): List of 1 character string to split tokens inside, such as hyphens.
 Ignored if using infix, prefix or suffix patterns.
+- splitPattern (String): pattern to separate from the inside of tokens. takes priority over splitChars.
 - setTargetPattern: Basic regex rule to identify a candidate for tokenization.
 Defaults to `\\S+` which means anything not a space
 - setSuffixPattern: Regex to identify subtokens that are in the end of the token.
 Regex has to end with `\\z` and must contain groups ().
 Each group will become a separate token within the prefix.
 Defaults to non-letter characters. e.g. quotes or parenthesis
 - setPrefixPattern: Regex to identify subtokens that come in the beginning of the token.
 Regex has to start with `\\A` and must contain groups ().
 Each group will become a separate token within the prefix.
 Defaults to non-letter characters. e.g. quotes or parenthesis